 Minimizes Pressure Ulcers

-This is the percent of patients that sustained a pressure ulcer.
-Pressure ulcers are damage to the skin resulting from staying in the same position for too long.
+This indicates the percent of patients who sustained a pressure ulcer.
+Pressure ulcers are skin damage caused by staying in the same position for too long.

 Minimizes Serious Falls

-This tells you the percentage of patients who sustained a major fall.
-Falls leading to major injury are considered by many in the nursing home industry to be an indicator of nursing care .
-Major falls leading to injury are routinely the result of lower quality nursing care.
+This is the percent of patients who have had a major fall.
+Falls resulting in major injuries are considered to be a barometer of the quality of nursing care at a nursing home.
+Major falls which result in injury are routinely caused by poor nursing care.